 - Accepting a settlement prematurely – Litigation is exhausting, and you want to move on from the incident as soon as possible.
 However, a reliable car crash attorney will do everything in their power to win you the best settlement, even if it is not the first one offered.

 - Posting information about the accident to social media – Avoid posting accident information or photos online.
 If you do not post anything about the accident, it cannot be used against you.

 What Will a Car Accident Attorney Do for You?

-The attorneys at our law firm have over 30 years of combined experience litigating cases involving vehicle accidents in California.
+The attorneys at our law firm have over 100 years of combined legal experience litigating cases involving vehicle accidents in California.
 While this may be your first car accident, our car accident lawyers at Adamson Ahdoot LLP are well-versed in the nuances of accident law.

 With your help, accident attorneys can organize the details of your case, argue on your behalf, represent your best interests, and ensure a smooth road to getting your entitled compensation.

 In cases involving injuries or vehicle damage, car accident attorneys can guide you through filing your claim and giving your statements.
 Accident attorneys have the experience necessary to navigate negotiations with insurance companies and responsible parties.